President Signs “BuySecure” Initiative For Consumer Card Fraud Protection

-With data breaches become weekly occurances (if not more — the latest chain to be hit since our last post is Staples), the White House has attempted to step into the “breach” itself, with the signing of a new executive order that is part of a larger “BuySecure” initiative.
+With data breaches become weekly occurances (if not more — the latest chain to be hit since our last post is Staples), the White House has attempted to step into the “breach” itself, with the signing of a new executive order that is part of a larger “BuySecure” initiative for consumer card fraud.

-The order, signed by President Obama last week, will help hasten the arrival of chip-and-pin technology here in the U.S.
+Signed by President Obama just last week, the order will expedite the introduction of chip-and-pin technology in the United States.

 The new program is being coordinated with the Consumer Financial Protection Bureau, along with partners in the private sector, which include previous corporate “victims” of high-profile hacks.